larsville/git-primer/README.md

 _[Gist](https://gist.github.com)_ is a web site run by GitHub, designed for simple Git projects comprising snippets of text or code.
 It is similar to a _[pastebin](https://en.wikipedia.org/wiki/Pastebin)_, with each gist having its own Git repository.

 ## Terms & Concepts:

 A _repository_ is a set of files (usually source code) that makes up a project, stored on a Git server (such as GitHub).

-A _bare_ or _shared_ repository is a special kind of repository that doesn't have a working directory.
-This is the standard way to start a project that many people will work on. [  ] needs more
+_`init`_ -- creates a repository, either local (in the directory you specify) or remote (by running it on a server).
+This is how you create a repository from scratch.
+Most repositories are created by cloning instead.

+A repository's _working directory_ is the folder (including subfolders) that contains its project files and its `.git` subfolder.
+A _bare_ or _shared_ repository has only the  `.git` subfolder, and thus no working directory, and is customarily used as a central repository to be shared by a team. [tbd: why?]

-A _fork_ is a copy of a repository that remembers the repository it is a copy of (called the upstream repository), so that changes to the fork can later be merged back into that repository, and vice versa (using a pull request).
-You might think that this copy lives on your machine, but it doesn't until you clone it.
-In fact, saying that a fork is a copy is taking a liberty -- it is more like a declaration of intent to make a copy of the files.
+A _fork_ is a clone (copy) of a GitHub repository that remembers the repository it is a copy of (called the _upstream_ repository), so that changes to the fork can later be merged back into that repository (using a _pull request_), and vice versa (using `sync`).
+Git has no "fork" command ; GitHub added the "fork" operation to make collaboration a little easier.
-[ ] is a fork just a (special?) repository?
-Is it anything at all in Git?
-It is a control in GitHub, but there is no "fork" command in Git, you just clone something.
-Maybe cloning on the server = forking or branching, cloning on the desktop = "cloning".

 A _clone_ of a repository is a copy of the repository files on your computer.
 You clone a repository (usually a fork of another repository) so that you can make changes to its files, or to use it as the starting point for a new project.

-A _branch_ is similar to a fork, but it happens on the server side instead of the client side.
+A _branch_ is similar to a fork, but it happens within a repository instead of creating a new repository.
 Only registered collaborators on a project can create a branch.
+A branch is a pointer to a commit.
 The branch becomes another remote for the project.
-A branch is a pointer to a commit.
 Branches have labels.
-Every branch has a default label called Master, which always points to the latest commit for that branch.
+Every branch has a default label called `master`, which always points to the latest commit for that branch. [tbd: check all this]

 A _pull request_ is the way to tell the owner of a repository that you have some code that you think should be merged into it.
-(I suppose the name means that you are requesting that the repository owner pull your code into his.)
+In other words, you are requesting that the repository owner accept your changes by "pulling" them into his projecct; you are not allowed to "push" your changes into someone else's repository.

-_Syncing_ a clone/branch/fork is updating it with the latest stuff in its upstream repository.
-This does not modify any project files on the server.

-__Mental floss__: In many systems, "sync" means to send changes back and forth.
-In Git, syncing is a one-way operation.

-[ ] what happens to files with differences?
+To _sync_ a clone/branch/fork is to update it with the latest stuff from a _remote_ repository, usually its _upstream_ remote, which is normally called `origin`.
+This does not modify any project files on the server. __Mental floss__: In many systems, "sync" means to send changes back and forth.
+In Git, syncing is a one-way operation. [tbd: what actually happens to files with differences?]

-[ ] to sync, you must first "configure an upstream remote".
-WTF?
-Also, do you have to do this every time you sync?
+An _upstream_ repository is the one that a clone was copied from.

-_Remote_ [URL] - a repository where files are stored; could be a repository on GitHub, or a different server, or a fork.
-Remotes have names.
-Your default remote is usually called "origin".
-Use "git remote -v" to list remote short names/handles and URLs.
-Use "git remote add" to associate a remote with a name.
+A _remote_ is a repository specified as a named URL.
+A remote can point to a repository on GitHub, or on a different server, or a local clone.
+The default remote for a project is usually named `origin`.
+Use `git remote -v` to list a project's remote names and the URL for each name.
+Use `git remote add` to associate a remote URL with a name.

-_Origin_ - what your default remote for a project is usually called -- it is the "origin" that your code will be pulled toward.
+_Origin_ - what your default remote for a project is usually called -- it is the "origin" that your code will be pulled toward if someone acts on your pull request.
-_Upstream_

 _Commit_ -- copies changes in staged files to a remote repository.
 (Also launches your default editor ($EDITOR) with some default commit comment text.
 When you exit the editor, comment lies are stripped out.
 Or use git commit -m "comment".)
 As a noun, a commit is a snapshot of the Tracked files in your working directory.

-_Push_ -- pushes commits made on your local branch to a remote repository _Fetch_ -- do this before you can push local changes (does this apply only to branches, or to forks as well?)
+_Push_ -- pushes commits made on your local branch to a remote repository

+_Fetch_ -- do this before you can push local changes [tbd: does this apply only to branches, or to forks as well?]

-_Merge_ -- do this before you can push local changes (does this apply only to branches, or to forks as well?)
+_Merge_ -- do this before you can push local changes [tbd: does this apply only to branches, or to forks as well?]

-_Upstream_ -- the repository that a fork was made from is the upstream repository.

-_Index_ or _staging area_ is a file (in the working directory?) that contains info about what will go into your next commit
+A project's _index_ or _staging area_ is a list that contains info about what will go into the next commit for that project.

 _Add_ -- adds a file to the next commit, (which can also add it to the project; i.e. make it Tracked.
 Or use `git commit -a -m "comment"` to skip the separate add step; this will automatically stage every tracked file before committing it.)

-_Checkout_ -- restores a Modified file (Staged or Unstaged) to its state as of last commit.
-(Not undoable!)
+_Checkout_ -- restores a `modified` file (whether `staged` or `unstaged`) to its state as of the last commit.
+Note the checkout is not undoable! __Mental floss__: This is vastly different from what "checkout" means in some version control systems, i.e. to unlock a local copy of a file so that you can edit it.

-_Init_ -- creates a repository, either local (in the directory you specify) or remote (by running it on a server).
-This is how you create a repository from scratch.
-Most repositories are created by cloning instead.

-_Working directory_ -- the folder tree where you have content that you want to manage with Git.
-A bare repository has only metadata, and no working directory, and is customarily used as a central repository to be shared by a team.
-A non-bare repository has a .git folder to store Git metadata.

-_Tracked_ -- a file on your local machine is "tracked" if Git knows about it.
-Otherwise it is untracked.
+A file in a repository is _tracked_ if Git knows about it.
+Otherwise it is _untracked_.
 Adding a file causes it to be tracked and staged.
-Removing a modified file causes it to be untracked. [ ] Can you remove a modified or staged file?
+Removing a modified file causes it to be untracked. [tbd: can you remove a modified or staged file?]

-_Unmodified_ / _Modified_ / _Staged_ -- a tracked file is in one of these states.
-Editing an Unmodified file causes it to become Modified.
-Adding a Modified file causes it to become Staged.
-Committing a Staged file causes it to become Unmodified.
+A _tracked_ file is in one of these states: _unmodified_ / _modified_ / _staged_.
+Editing an unmodified file causes it to become modified.
+Adding a modified file causes it to become staged.
+Committing a staged file causes it to become unmodified.

-_Rebase_ [ ] tbd

-__Mental floss__: A file can be both staged and unstaged at the same time!
-If you modify it and then add it, it will become staged, and if you then modify it again, there will be a staged version and an unstaged version.
-Adding it again will stage the most recently edited version and vaporize the previously staged version.
+__Mental floss__: A file can be both _staged_ and _unstaged_ at the same time!
+If you modify it and then add it, it will become _unstaged_, and if you then modify it again, there will be a _staged_ version and an _unstaged_ version.
+Adding it again will stage the most recently edited version and vaporize the previously _staged_ version.

-`git diff` shows changes in modified but unstaged files.
+`git diff` shows changes in _modified_ but _unstaged_ files.
-`git diff --staged` or `git diff --cached` shows changes in staged files.
+`git diff --staged` or `git diff --cached` shows changes in _unstaged_ files.

-__Tip__: commit all staged files before merge or checkout
+__Tip__: commit all staged files before merge or checkout [tbd: explain]

+_Rebase_ [tbd: add]

 ## Basic Workflow: Making changes to a project